midnightrun/Hands-On-Dependency-Injection-in-Go/README.md

 ```

 **Following is what you need for this book:**
-Hands-On Dependency Injection in Go is for programmers with a few year s experience in any language and a basic understanding of Go.
+Hands-On Dependency Injection in Go is for programmers with a few years experience in any language and a basic understanding of Go.
 If you wish to produce clean, loosely coupled code that is inherently easier to test, this book is for you.

 ## Getting the source